MatthewG375/uni-sensor-analysis/README.md

 My university dissertation project, an application to monitor the data output by environmental sensor boxes, and to help ensure sensor integrity.

 ## Installation
 The application is opened by running a .py file, and to run the application all modules used in the program must be installed on the user’s machine, along with a Python 3 install.
+The requirements.txt file contains the non-standard Python modules needed for this project

 ## Main App
 Upon opening the program, the user is greeted with the main screen, without a graph but with the buttons to select graphs on the left and the empty list box on the right.